 Free Services That Can Assist You

 If you need further advice and support there are free financial counselling services located around Australia.
-You can talk to a phone financial counsellor from anywhere in Australia by ringing 1800 007 007 (minimum opening hours are 9.30 am – 4.30 pm Monday to Friday).
+You can talk for free to a phone financial counsellor from anywhere in Australia by ringing 1800 007 007 (minimum opening hours are 9.30 am – 4.30 pm Monday to Friday).
 This number will automatically switch through to the service in the State or Territory closest to you.

 A financial counsellor can advise on the options available to you such as debt consolidation and can negotiate with your creditors on your behalf if necessary.